 A lot of companies make a decision to delegate their IT-related tasks to “outsourced partners” for the latter to do the work and meet the desired objectives.
-Software development accounts for the biggest share of this market, as the size of the application development segment is projected to reach a whopping nearly $109 billion in 2021.
+Software development accounts are responsible for the biggest share of this market, as the size of the application development segment is projected to reach a whopping nearly $109 billion in 2021.

 The popularity of outsourcing is a function of the convenience it brings to companies and also how lucrative and fruitful its results are.
 However, in spite of how wonderful the end benefits are, maintaining a successful partnership with a third-party vendor is art your company needs to master if it hasn’t done so already.
 Moreover, even then, there is always a chance that cooperation may lead to unsatisfactory results, your outsourced project may take more time and money than you’ve planned, or the communication with a vendor may overcomplicate the whole development process.

-GBKSOFT has wide experience working as a vendor for mid-sized companies and enterprises.
+GBKSOFT has wide experience working as an IT vendor for mid-sized companies and enterprises.
 In this article, we gathered and presented tips on IT outsourcing vendor management.
 We address the best practices our clients and us use in the partnership and highlight procedures that typically guarantee satisfaction with the project course of action and, more importantly, results.

-Predominant reasons why companies choose to outsource
+Predominant reasons why companies choose to cooperate with Outsourced IT Vendors

-The IT outsourcing market has seen rapid, unwavering growth year after year.
+The IT outsourcing development market has seen rapid, unwavering growth year after year.
 However, this fact should not come as a surprise: hiring a third-party vendor for development brings about a great deal of benefits to the company.
 According to the Deloitte survey, the main reason for outsourcing is cost reduction, and this indicator is as relevant as ever today.

 Companies also care about keeping their main priorities in focus and attended to, and that’s where outsourcing comes in handy as well.
 Software development, which is the most demanded IT function for outsourcing, takes a lot of resources and engagement from the team and management.
-Usually, you need to go through dozens of steps, such as specification writing, prototyping, designing, coding, testing and don’t underestimate the importance of always checking and introducing changes and corrections to the software during development, as well as maintaining it thereafter.
+Usually, you need to go through dozens of steps, such as specification writing, prototyping, designing, coding, testing, and don’t underestimate the importance of always checking and introducing changes and corrections to the software during development, as well as maintaining it thereafter.
 So digging in for in-house development might distract and divert the focus of the company away from the main operations and goals.
-If you choose to outsource, your CTO, Procurement Manager, or Vendor Manager will take care of ironing everything out with the vendor the solution, while the rest of the team will remain focused on core business.
+If you choose to outsource, your CTO, Procurement Manager, or Vendor Manager will take care of ironing everything out with the software development vendors, while the rest of the team will remain focused on core business.

-If you’re still unsure, let’s refer to other [big] companies, and even internet companies and assess their experiences with using IT outsourcing partners to meet their needs:
+If you’re still unsure, let’s refer to other companies, and even internet companies and assess their experiences with using IT outsourcing partners to meet their needs:

-- Alibaba, the Chinese e-commerce giant, turned to outsource at the beginning of its rise.
+- Alibaba, the Chinese e-commerce giant, turned to outsourcing at the beginning of its rise.
 The company needed to develop a website, and the lack of appropriate specialists in China prompted it to rely on a US vendor to fill in the gap.
 At the moment, Alibaba still uses outsourcing, although, for one reason or the other, they now resort to local partners.

 - One of the most famous consumer goods companies Unilever signed a lot of remarkable outsourcing deals with well-known tech companies, for example, IBM and HP.
 The company mostly outsourced the development and implementation of universal software, like ERP, to use for all international offices.
 It helped with cost savings and kept staff focused on the core business.

-- Slack, a messenger widely used in the workplace for business-related communication, has happily outsourced its redesign.
+- Slack, a messenger widely used in the workplace for business-related communication has happily outsourced its redesign.
 Their vendor successfully reworked the company’s website, app interface, and even logo.